wkz/ply/README.md

 [wkz.github.io/ply][3].

-A light-weight dynamic tracer for Linux that leverages the kernel's BPF VM in concert with kprobes to attach probes to arbitrary points in the kernel.
+A light-weight dynamic tracer for Linux that leverages the kernel's BPF VM in concert with kprobes and tracepoints to attach probes to arbitrary points in the kernel.
 Most tracers that generate BPF bytecode are based on the LLVM based BCC toolchain. ply on the other hand has no required external dependencies except for `libc`.
 In addition to `x86_64`, ply also runs on `aarch64`, `arm`, and `powerpc`.
 Adding support for more ISAs is easy.

 `ply` follows the [Little Language][1] approach of yore, compiling ply scripts into Linux [BPF][2] programs that are attached to kprobes and